-With regaining your life it will definitely be completely different depending on who you are.
+When regaining your life it will definitely be different depending on who you are.
 Sure, you can no doubt understand age differences easily.
 That is also not necessarily a deciding factor.
 I figure I might have used the wording slightly incorrectly in my guest lecture.
-With my damages I’m stuck with a mind that keeps attempting to use the same neural pathways for memories I built years ago.
+With my damages, I’m stuck with a mind that keeps attempting to use the same neural pathways for memories I built years ago.

-The guest lecture might be something I will share with you eventually.
-There are several things that came from what happened to me, and I will try keep everything simple and understandable.
+The guest lecture might be something I will share with you, eventually.
+There are several things that came from what happened to me, and I will try to keep everything simple and understandable.

-I promise that it, essentially, kicks my emotions constantly.
-Never mind the fact that regularly people will hint at things and then fight me off in bad ways (keep hinting at a relationship?
+I promise that it kicks my emotions constantly.
+Never mind the fact that regular people will hint at things and then fight me off in bad ways (keep hinting at a relationship?
 Eventually I mention it, so you treat me horribly?).
-People that suffered these kinds of things (like me) 99% of the time will not be able to control their emotions and feelings.
+People that suffered these kinds of things (like me) 99% of the time cannot control their emotions and feelings.
 If you want something: tell me and hold yourself to it.
 Let’s rather not hint at things constantly then treat each other with disrespect.
-Sorry, I hate to break it to you but this is real, but I am trying my best to move forwards.
+Sorry, I hate to break it to you but this is real, but I am trying my best to move forward.

 What helped me to bind the thoughts and emotions to something logical was the fact that it was brought to light by Dr. Diane.
 She’s a neuropsychologist that also suffered a brain injury.
 Her studies will be my next few reading books, it’s good for us to read but from what I’ve seen it will be a good recovery reading choice.